3 Apps For Skyrocketing Engagement on Social Media

 Using this tool, you can immediately respond or join into conversations as they happen on all of your social media accounts.
 This also allows for quick customer service if someone is dissatisfied or angry.

 Not only will this type of focused engagement improve your brand’s trust with customers, but it will also encourage them to engage with your posts in the future.

 It’s no secret that images are excellent for increasing engagement.
 Studies have shown that colored visuals increase a person’s willingness to read a piece of content by 80% after all.
 You can find plenty of images online and royalty-free options, but these all lack a certain uniqueness that you could benefit from.

 Enter Canva.
 This tool is an excellent choice for creating unique and stimulating visuals for your social media posts.
 There are templates within the site that have the correct dimensions for specific platforms and tons of free elements to use.

 For these reasons, Canva is also a great place to make a helpful step-by-step infographic for anything from marketing tips to credit repair options.
-It’s an incredibly useful tool and even if you splurge on premium elements, it’s only $1 per element used when they fall into this category.
+It’s a handy tool, and even if you splurge on premium elements, it’s only $1 per element used when they fall into this category.

 Part of increased engagement also means increased content.
 After all, if you want to keep your audience engaged, you need to keep showing them unique and valuable content.
 Unless you’re a machine, you can’t write all of it yourself, which is where content curation comes into play.

 Finding and sharing equally beneficial content is just as good as promoting your own.
 If anything, it helps you build a more comprehensive network and show that your brand is interested in the audience and not itself.

 It helps immensely if you have a catalog of content to pull from in these scenarios, and that’s where Pocket becomes incredibly useful.
 This app can be used on your web browser, your email, and your phone as well.